scipy/scipy/doc/source/tutorial/optimize.rst

 .. math::
         c = [-29, -45, 0, 0]

 Next, let's consider the two inequality constraints.
-These can be converted by using the "greater than" inequality constraint to a "less than" inequality constraint by multiplying both sides by a factor of :math:`-1`.
-The first one is the "less than" inequality constraint, however second one is the "greater than" inequality constraint.
-So, only second one should be converted to align inequality sign direction:
+The first one is a "less than" inequality; however, the second one is a "greater than" inequality. :func:`linprog` only accepts "less than" inequality constraints, so we multiply both sides of the second inequality by :math:-1 to get:

 .. math::
         x_1 -x_2 -3x_3 + 0x_4  &\leq 5\\